-Add a Start Event Element
+Add a Start Event to a Process

 Permissions